Ryan Boatright: Grand Rapids Drive (2015–2016)

 After going undrafted in the 2015 NBA draft, Boatright signed with the Brooklyn Nets on July 2 and joined the team for the 2015 NBA Summer League.
 In nine Summer League games for the Nets, Boatright averaged 14.1 points, 2.3 rebounds and 2.2 assists per game.
 On October 20, 2015, he was waived by the Nets after appearing in four preseason games.

 On October 23, he signed with the Detroit Pistons.
 He was waived two days later.

 On October 31, he was acquired by the Grand Rapids Drive of the NBA Development League as an affiliate player of the Pistons.
 On January 21, 2016, he was waived by the Drive.

 Orlandina Basket (2016)

 On January 26, Boatright signed with Orlandina Basket of the Italian Serie A.

 Guangzhou Long-Lions (2016)

 On July 30, 2016, Boatright signed with Guangzhou Long-Lions of the Chinese Basketball Association.

 Cedevita Zagreb (2016–2017)

 On November 21, 2016, Boatright signed with Cedevita Zagreb of the Croatian League after leaving China.

 Beşiktaş (2017–2018)

 On July 21, 2017, Boatright signed a 1+1 deal with Turkish club Beşiktaş.

 Agua Caliente Clippers (2018)

 For the 2018–19 season, Boatwright signed with the Agua Caliente Clippers of the NBA G League.

 Texas Legends (2018–2019)

 On December 16, 2018, the Texas Legends announced that they had acquired Boatright from the Agua Caliente Clippers.

-Unicaga (2019)
+Unicaja (2019)

 On January 8, 2019, Unicaja announced that they had acquired Boatright.
 On May 27, 2019, he left the team.